Contents

 For an Entire AGC

-The equivalent for an entire AGC is the shell script simulateAGC.
-I do not yet have a Windows batch that duplicates this shell script, so for now it's only for platforms like Linux or Mac OS that support bash-type shell scripts.
+The equivalent to simulateBlockII for an entire AGC is the shell script simulateAGC.
+I do not yet have a Windows batch that duplicates this shell script, so for now it's only for platforms like Linux or Mac OS that support bash-type shell scripts unless you have some way to run bash scripts on your Windows machine.
 The script is run from the Schematics/ folder containing the folders for the individual schematics.
 The usage is:

-Any of the command-line parameters can be omitted (from the end of the line) or replaced by "" (if in the middle of the line) to use default values for them.
+Any of the command-line parameters can be omitted (from the end of the line) or replaced by "" to use default values for them.

 These parameters are: